 This post is part of a series of posts about the systems I use during the summer to help keep our days simple, fun, educational and productive.
-You can find all other posts in the series here: Stress-Less Family Summer System which features another bucket activity.
+You can also check out my Stress-Less Family Summer System which features another bucket activity.

 My husband and I do our best to show love and understanding to our children.
 We are far from perfect and are continually striving to improve, but we do make a concerted effort.

 However, even on our best days, the love in our home can get driven out very quickly when siblings start fighting.
 I don’t know if it is our kids close ages (we had four kids in three years) or what, but man alive, they can fight!

 We’ve had punching, slapping, kicking, screaming and even biting!